Athexblackhat/inzi-DDOS/README.md

 ## 🔥 WEB-KILLER v2.1 - Comprehensive Tool Overview
 ***📌 EXECUTIVE SUMMARY***

-WEB-KILLER is an advanced, multi-threaded network stress testing and DDoS simulation toolkit engineered for cybersecurity professionals, penetration testers, and network security researchers.
-Built entirely in Python 3, it provides 57 unique attack methods spanning Layer 7 (Application), Layer 4 (Transport), and amplification vectors, making it one of the most comprehensive open-source stress testing frameworks available.
+WEB-KILLER is an advanced, multi-threaded network stress testing and DDoS toolkit engineered for cybersecurity professionals, penetration testers, and network security researchers.
+Built entirely in Python 3, it provides 57 unique attack methods spanning Layer 7 (Application), Layer 4 (Transport), and amplification vectors, making it one of the most comprehensive stress testing frameworks available.

 The tool is designed to simulate real-world DDoS attack scenarios for authorized security assessments, helping organizations test their infrastructure resilience, WAF configurations, and DDoS mitigation strategies.